Articles, tools and birding organizations

-Birding off the Beaten Track: Water Valley Area, by Brian Elder, May 2014 (NOTE: very large file, will take 60-90 seconds to download).
+Birding off the Beaten Track: Water Valley Area – Brian Elder, May 2014

 Boyle and Martin 2015 – Dr Kathy Martin’s paper, basis for her talk in Feb 2016 on “The Conservation Value of High Elevation Habitats to North American Birds”

-Birds Calgary blog - collaboration of three avid Calgary birders.
-Articles, stunning photos, outing reports.
+Birds Calgary blog – Collaboration of three avid Calgary birders with articles, stunning photos, outing reports.

 Grass Notes – Trevor Herriott’s grasslands birds articles.